Current Offerings -- Greek Coins (Page 2 of 3)

 Diameter:

-12 mm diameter (about 2/3rdsthe size of a US Dime)
+12 mm diameter (about 2/3rds the diameter of a US Dime)

 Condition: